A Bibleless people group is a language community in need of a Bible translation. They have no known Scripture and no active translation project.

 Please be patient and persevere in prayer while you wait for your updates.
 Sometimes God uses years of prayer to open the door to closed communities.

 Yes!
 God says the prayers of a righteous person are powerful and effective.
 Ultimately, it is God who changes people’s hearts through Bible translation.
 But we believe that he has called his people to partner with him by praying for the harvest.

 You can choose to pray for your people group as often as you would like.
 Some people commit to pray every day during their quiet time.
 Others prayer partners pray weekly when they meet with their small group.
 Still others pray from time to time as God prompts them.

 The majority of Bibleless people groups are located in Asia, Africa and the Pacific region.
 However, Bibleless people groups can be found on all six habitable continents.

 Due to many factors, such as the discovery or extinction of languages, the number of Bibleless people groups is always changing.
-Currently, there are more than 1,600 languages that have a definite or likely translation need.
+Currently, there are at least 2,000 languages* that have a definite or likely translation need.
 However, the pace of Bible translation is accelerating as never before, and new projects are beginning all the time.
 God is at work and we believe this is a direct answer to prayer.

 Bibleless people groups are “Bibleless” for a variety of reasons.
 Many Bibleless people groups are small in number and speak minority languages that are known only within their communities.
 These small groups have had limited contact from the outside world or little attention from missionary agencies.
 Other people groups may be significant in size, but are difficult for missionaries to access because of their remote or sensitive locations.